Beverages - Non-Alcoholic

 Both stocks operate in the Consumer Defensive sector, making this a peer-level intra-sector comparison — the same macro tailwinds and headwinds will affect both.

-In terms of investment character: KO is a large-cap quality compounder stock; PEP is a large-cap income-oriented stock.
+In terms of investment character: KO is a large-cap quality compounder stock; PEP is a mid-cap income-oriented stock.
 These fundamental differences mean investors should not choose between them on a single metric — the "better stock" depends entirely on which of these characteristics aligns with your investment strategy.

 You Might Also Compare